Build Data Engineering Projects, with Free Template

 By the end of this post, you will be able to understand how to set up data infrastructure with code, how developers work together on new features to data pipeline, & have a GitHub template that you can use for your data projects.

-2. Data project template
+2. Run Data Pipeline

 1. git